2018 Consumer Confidence Report

 Lower Bartlett Water Precinct

-water system, our mission is to deliver the best quality drinking water and provide reliable service at
+water system, our mission is to deliver the best quality drinking water and provide reliable service at the lowest appropriate

 costs are supported by Water Rates, Annual Charges, and Taxation.
 When considering the high value we place on water, it is truly a bargain to have

-water service that protects public health, fights fires, supports business, the economy, and provides us with the high-quality
+water service that protects public health, fights fires, supports businesses, the economy, and provides us with the high-quality

-Water Precinct and are conducting a feasibility study for Wastewater Collection in response to a Well Field Nitrate Contamination
+Water Precinct and have concluded a feasibility study for Wastewater Collection in response to a Well Field Nitrate Contamination

 What is a Consumer Confidence Report?